claffin/cloudproxy/.github/PULL_REQUEST_TEMPLATE.md

 ## Important Note

 All PRs must pass the automated test suite before they can be merged.
-The GitHub Actions workflow will automatically run `pytest` on your changes.
+The GitHub Actions workflow will automatically run `pytest` on your changes using the `python-app-testing.yml` workflow.

 <!-- Feel free to add any other context or screenshots about the PR here -->